Eyonic/urls-to-images/README.md

 #urls-to-images

+Summary: I received a large list of URLs and downloaded all the images in JPG format, creating 200x200 thumbnails for each of them.
+Additionally, I also converted the images to WebP format for my website.

+so if you run the python script you will get folders called:jpg,thumbs-jpg,thumbs-webp,webp

+jpg              image_name.jpg
+thumbs-jpg       image_name.jpg
+thumbs-webp      image_name.webp
+webp             image_name.webp

+Note that this works for images of various sizes like 400x400, 600x600, 800x800, and so on.

 1.Makes an HTTP GET request to each URL to fetch image data.

 2.Converts the image data into both JPG and WebP formats.